 People of the bustling cities will find peace, fresh air and idyllic surroundings on the Qinghai-Tibet highland.
 The fluffy white clouds, pure blue sky and vast grasslands on which flocks of sheep and herds of yaks are grazing is quite the opposite of how China is depicted.
 One of the provinces located in China's Northwest is Qinghai province, of which Xining is the capital.

 Situated at the northeast of Qinghai province, Xining lies at the junction of the Lanzhou–Qinghai and the Qinghai–Tibet railways with the best transportation connections in the region.

 Go with our7-Days Tibet Tours by Train from Xining to have a vist of Tibetan Plateau

-Bordering the Tibetan Highland, Xining is 2,260 meters above sea level but climate there is much better than that of Tibet.
-Enjoying a good location surrounded by high mountains, the city has a relatively comfortable climate with neither bone-chilling winter nor sweltering summer and the annually temperature there is about 6 centigrade.
-Summer in Xining is an ideal season for tourists who can enjoy fresh and crisp weather.
+Bordering the Tibetan Highland, Xining is 2,260 meters above sea level, but the climate there is much better than that of Tibet.
+Enjoying a good location surrounded by high mountains, the city has a relatively comfortable climate with neither bone-chilling winter, nor sweltering summer and the average summer high in Xining is about 17°C (63°F).
+Summer in Xining is the ideal season for tourists with fresh and crisp weather.
+More on Xining weather.